Joseph N. Welch: Army–McCarthy hearings

 Until this moment, Senator, I think I have never really gauged your cruelty or your recklessness.
 Fred Fisher is a young man who went to the Harvard Law School and came into my firm and is starting what looks to be a brilliant career with us. ...
 Little did I dream you could be so reckless and so cruel as to do an injury to that lad.
 It is true he is still with Hale and Dorr.
 It is true that he will continue to be with Hale and Dorr.
 It is, I regret to say, equally true that I fear he shall always bear a scar needlessly inflicted by you.
 If it were in my power to forgive you for your reckless cruelty, I would do so.
 I like to think I am a gentleman, but your forgiveness will have to come from someone other than me.

 When McCarthy tried to renew his attack, Welch interrupted him:

 Senator, may we not drop this?
 We know he belonged to the Lawyers Guild ...
 Let us not assassinate this lad further, Senator.
 You've done enough.
 Have you no sense of decency, sir, at long last?
 Have you left no sense of decency?

 McCarthy tried to ask Welch another question about Fisher, and Welch interrupted:

 Mr. McCarthy, I will not discuss this further with you.
 You have sat within six feet of me and could have asked me about Fred Fisher.
 You have seen fit to bring it out.
 And if there is a God in Heaven, it will do neither you nor your cause any good.
 I will not discuss it further.
-I will not ask Mr. Cohn any more witnesses.
+I will not ask Mr. Cohn any more questions.
 You, Mr. Chairman, may, if you will, call the next witness.

 At this, those watching the proceedings broke into applause.
 Welch's TV performance turned the tide of public and press opinion against McCarthy overnight.
 In July, a Republican senator introduced a motion, which passed later that year, censuring McCarthy for acts that "tended to bring the Senate into dishonor and disrepute, to obstruct the constitutional processes of the Senate, and to impair its dignity."

 In his review of the film Point of Order that depicted the hearings, Vincent Canby called Welch "one of the great performers ever to appear on the small screen" whether in demanding Cohn expose the security risks in the nation's defense plants or accepting a heavily insincere compliment from Cohn, in a manner which demolished Cohn.